 The Presbyterian Historical Society provides in-house digitization services for PC(USA) congregations, mid councils, and the general public.
 High quality digital facsimiles provide unlimited, remote access to collections and protect materials from damage and deterioration by eliminating the need to handle fragile originals.
 Digitization is available for bound or flat original materials up to 16" x 24".

-Our CopiBook HD planetary scanner enables scanning of fragile and bound materials without the wear and tear caused by a flatbed scanner.
+Our CopiBook planetary scanner enables scanning of fragile and bound materials without the wear and tear caused by a flatbed scanner.

 To ensure the best quality images and to meet legal requirements, we only digitize original records, not photocopies.